Residency Program by Level of Training

 First Year of Residency (PGY 2)

-Three or four months of the first year are spent on the EMG/neuromuscular service, where the resident performs electromyographic and related studies.
+Two months of the first year are spent on the EMG/neuromuscular service, where the resident performs electromyographic and related studies.

 Second Year of Residency (PGY 3)

 The second year of training includes 3 months on the pediatric neurology service based at Rady Children's Hospital.
 Pediatric inpatients and outpatients are seen under the supervision of the pediatric neurology attending physicians.